aperloff/OpenDataNtupleProducer/README.md

 ## Content of the tuples

-Variables are saved to ROOT trees jet by jet.
+This program is capable of saving two different ROOT trees.
+One tree (`jetTree`) contains values relevant to a given jet and entries are saved on a jet-by-jet basis.
+The other tree (`evtTree`) contains track and vertex information and entries are saved on an event-by-event basis.

-In this version, the reconstructed jets are AK4 jets clustered from Particle Flow candidates.
+In `jetTree`, the reconstructed jets are AK4 jets clustered from Particle Flow candidates.
 The standard L1+L2+L3+residual energy corrections are applied to the jets and pileup is reduced using the CHS algorithm.
+The following table lists the branches available in that tree:

 | Data variable | Type | Description |
 | :---------------------- | -----------------: | :---------------------- |